henrystem1/data_analysis/README.md

-This will be the project for my data analysis exercises.
+This project is made for my data analysis exercises.